June 15, 2020

 The Crozier Center for Women values diversity.
 It strives to educate the campus about women and gender differences through meaningful interactions with students, faculty, staff, and visitors.
 Crozier distributes literature that reinforces its mission to offer a safe space for all genders.

 Crozier's programming includes Take Back the Night, Queer Women’s Collective, and Dessert and Discussions.
-Many of the members serve as Diversity Advisors, Sexual Misconduct Advisors, and on the Beer and Sex Peer Education Program.
+Many of the members serve as Diversity Advisors and on the Beer and Sex Peer Education Program.

 The Center for Global Engagement promotes international diversity at by offering a multitude of study abroad programs, providing orientation programming for international students, and organizing host families throughout the year.